Dental Implants Colmar, PA

 Dental Implant Treatment in Colmar, PA

-Before dental implant treatment, we will thoroughly examine the smile, taking dental x-rays to find tooth gaps and determine if patients require bone grafting treatment.
+Before dental implant treatment, we will thoroughly examine the smile.
+We take dental X-rays to find tooth gaps and determine if patients require bone grafting treatment.
 We may recommend bone grafting for patients who do not have sufficient bone tissue to support their dental implants.
-Our dental office works with local oral surgeons to place the implant posts.
-The oral surgeon will place the implants in the jaw bone, where the implant posts heal over 3 to 6 months.

 Frequently Asked Questions